BOTFatCat/BotOS/README.md

 # BotOS
-A Terminal Operating System (kind of)
+A Terminal Operating System (inside a Terminal)

 # About BotOS
-This program is created mostly in python.(with some help from sheel commands) This was a really interesting and fun experince.
-I spend weeks on making this with a little help from google.
-I really learned alot from this and I hope those who want to contribute may enjoy this aswell as I do.
+This program is created mostly in python with some shell commands inside the script.
+This was a really interesting and fun experince.
+I spend weeks on making this with the little knowlegle I had about python.
+I learned so much from this  and I hope some day someone makes a distro of their own!

 # System Requirements
 As far as I know, the script currently works on MacOS Terminal.
 It may work on Linux Terminals.
 I haven't tried this script on any other system than my Macbook Air.